-Treats: are optional but if your pet is used to a tasty reward for good behavior please bring.
+Treats are optional, but if your pet is used to a tasty reward for good behavior, please bring.

-Bedding: Dogs in a new environment like familiar things.
+Dogs in a new environment like familiar things.
 Their beds or favorite blankets are the best way to help a canine adjust to new surroundings.
 Please ensure all bedding is clean and fresh.

 As our canine companions age, they suffer from an array of ailments.
 Our goal is to make your dog’s stay with us as comfortable as possible.
 We are trained in the application of pet first-aid and in the techniques for giving intramuscular injections, such as insulin for diabetic dogs.
 For those dogs taking medication in pill form, requiring a delivery system other than their normal food, please supply it (i.e. peanut butter, cheese, etc).
 Note that administration of medications is an extra $3 fee per day.